apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 ![3_verify_am_policy](./images/3_verify_am_policy.png)

 - In the lower panel beneath the canvas, modify the XML configuration.

-  in the `Code: Create-Geo-Coding-Request` section, which appears underneath the Map as follows (copy this text and paste it into the editor):
+Copy the text below and paste it into the editor:
     ```xml
     <AssignMessage name="Create-Geo-Coding-Request">
         <DisplayName>Create Geo Coding Request</DisplayName>